OBJECTIVE:

 Ted Hung has always been intrigued with the ability for computers to act as a medium for artistic expression, creative storytelling, and emotional conveyance.

-Ted's current project involves creating story based games on Xbox 360 under the label Moment Games.
 In his spare time, his interests include origami, anime, ping pong, snowboarding, traveling, and the occasional extreme sport.

 RESUMÉ: